wrapl/rabs/docs/tutorial/tutorial1.rst

 Hello world
 -----------

-Create a new directory called :file:`tutorial1` and inside it create a file called :file:`build.rabs` with the following content.
+Create a new directory called :file:`tutorial` and inside it create a file called :file:`build.rabs` with the following content.

 .. code-block:: mini